mihirp1998/Adversarial-Inverse-Graphics-Networks-for-Faces/docs/README.md

 ## Abstract
-Researchers have developed excellent feed-forward models that learn to map images to desired outputs, such as to the images’ latent factors, or to other images, using supervised learning.
+<font size="6">Researchers have developed excellent feed-forward
+models that learn to map images to desired outputs, such as to the images’ latent factors, or to other images, using supervised learning.
 Learning such mappings from unlabelled